WP Simple Pay Blog

 Stripe’s marketing model has always been to target and please developers first.
 The plan was to create a product that developers and bootstrappers love.
 They would become an evangelist of the product and recommend it to their clients and partners.

 How do they make developers’ lives easier?
 Stripe’s API and documentation are renowned for being easy to use and fast to implement.
-It supports multiple programming languages so they can build their own forms and integrations.
+It supports multiple programming languages so users can build their own forms and integrations.
 Stripe also has a robust testing feature to make sure custom code works.

 Stripe